Kreyren/Ubuntu-AfterMath/README.md

 It's simple.
 First of all, you need to download it by either downloading it from GitHub, or running this command to download:
 `wget https://raw.githubusercontent.com/Uniminin/Tony-s-Ubuntu-AfterMath/master/installer.sh`

 After you do this, copy, paste and run the command: `chmod +x installer.sh && ./installer.sh`, and it will take you into the install process!
+Remember to be in root directory first.
+Before copything and pasting these commands please be in root dir by `sudo -i`.

 # Need Help!
 You can ask for help via Discord DMs or through Github Issues.<br>